Dental Implant FAQs Rancho Cucamonga, Upland, Glendora, & Redlands

 Do I have to be asleep to have this procedure done?

 Placing a dental implant will involve numbing shots, some light pressure and drilling in your mouth.
 It is an unpleasant experience for most.
 Going to sleep, or being sedated, makes an unpleasant experience much more tolerable, especially if you have high levels of anxiety, dental phobia, or a severe gag reflex.
 The oral surgeons at our practice are specialists in anesthesia and perform thousands of sedations per year.
 Ultimately, sedation is optional and a choice you can make at your consultation.

 How many visits will it take?

 Number of visits will depend on how many surgeries are needed.
 If you need your failed tooth removed first, then typically a socket bone graft is placed and 4 months of healing is required before the dental implant is placed.
-Sometimes the dental implant can be placed immediately at the time of tooth extraction, saving treatment time.
+Sometimes the dental implant can be placed immediately at the time of tooth extraction, cutting treatment time in half.
 We will be able to give you a better estimate of visits when we see your specific case.

 How long does it take to place an implant?

 It depends on the complexity of treatment and the number of implants being placed.
 A straightforward, single implant placement should take 15 to 30 minutes.